Sydney Airport and Port Botany drive the NSW economy with $31 billion of output each year – and growing.

 Sydney Gateway, a project of national significance, is being planned to free up transport for both Sydney Airport and Port Botany.

-The proposal features a seamless, high capacity road link between the WestConnex St Peters Interchange, Sydney Airport and beyond towards Port Botany.
+The proposal features a seamless, high capacity road link between WestConnex at St Peters Interchange, Sydney Airport and towards Port Botany.

-The project will also duplicate the rail line to the port to get more freight onto trains and off trucks.
+The project will also duplicate a section of the rail line to Port Botany to get more freight onto trains and off local roads.

-Roads and Maritime Services will carry out geotechnical testing and other field investigations to help inform design concepts and a business case for the project.
+As part of early investigations, Roads and Maritime Services commenced geotechnical testing and other field investigations to help inform design concepts and a business case for the project.

 Sydney Airport, Australia’s gateway and our busiest airport handles 40 million passengers a year and generates 283,700 jobs.
 The Sydney Airport Masterplan predicts passengers will grow to over 70 million by 2033.